loloof64/Basic_chess_endgames/body.md

-Fixing application name for the AppImage.
+Trying to fix the AppImage publication issue.